East Midlands: Health care

 Boots UK is based in Lenton in Nottingham, with 2,500 UK stores, where Stewart Adams developed Ibuprofen in the 1960s on Rutland Road in West Bridgford, and Vision Express are nearby.
 Boots was the biggest chemist chain in the world; A.S.
 Watson Group is the world's biggest health retail company.
 Crookes Healthcare, formerly Boots and later Reckitt Benckiser, make Strepsils and Optrex, and Boots Contract Manufacturing (BCM) make products for other firms; it makes Benylin for McNeil.
 On the ng2 business park, Specsavers have their corporate eyecare and contact lens division.
 Three out of the four main UK opticians are sited in Nottingham.
 The MRI scanner was developed at the University of Nottingham by Sir Peter Mansfield; MRI scanners were developed mainly by GEC Medical; MRI is based on nuclear magnetic resonance (NMR) of the hydrogen nucleus; Raymond Vahan Damadian of the USA also claims invention of MRI.

 Queen's Medical Centre (QMC) is one of the largest teaching hospitals in Europe, and the largest hospital in the UK.
 The CT scanner (X-ray computed tomography) was invented by Newark's Sir Godfrey Hounsfield.
 Both inventions received Nobel Prizes for Medicine (2003 for MRI and 1979 for CT).
 Glenfield Hospital (under the UHL NHS Trust) is one of England's main hospitals for coronary care and respiratory diseases; it has a strong international reputation for medical research in cardiac and respiratory health and carried out the world's first percutaneous coronary intervention on a two-year-old child in August 2012 with the largest ECMO unit in the UK.

 EMAS is based in Bilborough.
 There are three (charity-funded) air ambulance services: the western one is based at EMA, the eastern one is based at RAF Waddington, and the southern one (shared with Warwickshire) is at Coventry Airport.
 NHS East Midlands is at Sandiacre.
 3M Health Care (former Riker Laboratories) has a factory in the north of Loughborough with its head office next to the railway station.

 BioCity Nottingham is an important centre for cutting-edge bioscience.
 Slimming World, who help people lose weight, is in Pinxton, near Alfreton; on the other side of the railway NHS Supply Chain was formed in 2006 in Somercotes; nearby Diversey UK (formerly JohnsonDiversey) has a manufacturing plant, and is at Weston Favell.
 Dalatek Plastics make pharmaceutical containers on the Maun Valley Ind Park at Sutton in Ashfield next to the railway.

-Brunel Healthcare (formerly Peter Black, Perrigo then NeutraHealth), owned by Elder Pharmaceuticals, in Swadlincote makes food supplements.
-At Carlton in Lindrick north of Worksop, Robinson Healthcare makes first aid equipment.
-Patterson Medical UK (including sorbothane insoles) are in Huthwaite, Notts, and Fresenius Medical Care UK (provides most of the NHS's kidney dialysis) are there too.